 Why is Bitcoin so Popular?

-- Cheap and Fast Transactions – Bitcoin transactions are often free or either really cheap.
+- Cheap and fast transactions – Bitcoin transactions are generally cheap to carry out.
 To move $1,000,000 worth of bitcoin from South Africa to Hawaii (Hawaii is basically antipodal to South Africa) can be done for less than $10… in less than an hour.
 Now that’s awesome!

-- Extreme price volatility and price escalation have provided excellent speculative and investment opportunities.
+- Extreme price volatility and price escalation – Large volatility provides an opportunity for excellent speculative and investment growth.

 Fast bitcoin transactions have drawn many users to this amazing cryptocurrency.

 It’s definitely possible, but due to the overall increasing confidence in bitcoin and its immense popularity, a major crash is not likely to happen very soon.
 Famous skeptics, like Warren Buffett, predict bitcoin will eventually return to $0; some see the value but feel physical assets like gold will always trump digital assets and are wary of the prospect of long-term growth.